 Slip n’ Slide

-Bring the water park to the backyard with a fun slip ‘n slide that you can buy at a local store (here’s a good example of one, but there are many options and styles to choose from).
-Just make sure the slide is properly wetted first, and the kids have goggles so they aren’t barraged with water in their eyes.
+Bring the water park to the backyard with a fun slip ‘n slide that you can buy at a local store (there are many options to choose from online, depending on the size of your outdoor space).
+Just make sure the slide is properly soaked first, and the kids have goggles so they aren’t barraged with water in their eyes.

 Make your own solution of bubbles with a wand in tow to create giant-sized bubbles the kids will be sure to gawk at for hours!
 Many solutions are simple concoctions of dish soap, baking powder, and glycerine.

 Here’s an ingredients list you can try to make super “dura-bubbles” that will persist outdoors (via DIY network):

 - 2 tablespoons of glycerin

 Place your bubble solution in a big, clean plastic container, with plenty of wands to blow bubbles.
 You can either buy some standard ones at a dollar store, or you can make your own bubble wands with pipe cleaners, sticks, or even tying string around drinking straws.
 See how Rachel did it here on her blog as an example to get inspired!

 Most kids love helping out in the kitchen, so put their culinary skills to work by making sweet and savory treats together.
 Consider pizza, popsicles, or even fun, fruity ice cubes that are sure to jazz up snack time throughout the day.

 Letting kids make customized pan pizzas, where they can add ingredients to their heart’s content, is such a fun and creative exercise.
 Plus, since you’re controlling the ingredients they’re using, it’s a much healthier alternative to takeout pizza, too!

 See how we made 3 different kinds of pizzas with this easy recipe.